Why Now

 Three specific demands distinguish what these systems need from what reports provide.

 Granularity.
-Agents cannot reason from aggregated summaries.
-They require record-level data, at the property, transaction, lease, or instrument level, with provenance traceable to source systems, and identifiers that resolve consistently across vendors, organizations, and time.
+Agents cannot reason from aggregated summaries alone.
+They need record-level data, connected to source systems, with identifiers that resolve across vendors, organizations, and time.